Pedro Gold Dredge

 The 3-cubic-foot dredge (measurement of the bucket capacity), the smallest in

-the FE Co.'s dredge fleet, mined over 55,000 ounces of gold in the eight years on Chicken Creek.
+the FE Co.'s fleet of 8 behemoth gold mining machines, mined over 55,000 ounces of gold in the eight years on Chicken Creek, equivalent to roughly 160

-In 1998, after sitting idle for 31 years, the million pound dredge was moved in one piece to its
+In 1998, after sitting idle for 31 years, the million pound dredge was moved one mile in one piece, on a trailer

 For much more information on our dredge, see Mike's article at